Lead designer for Crunchyroll's brand new home feed management tool.

 As lead designer, I developed the UX/UI architecture, created wireframes and prototypes, established component hierarchy systems, and collaborated with engineering teams to ensure seamless implementation.

-In 2019, we revamped our entire Crunchyroll design experience from the ground up.
-From that hard work, we developed a brand new homefeed.
-This homefeed showcases both dynamic and curated video content, along with other collections like news, events, or games.
+In 2019, we revamped Crunchyroll's entire design experience from the ground up.
+This comprehensive redesign introduced a brand new home feed featuring full-bleed hero art that showcases dynamic and curated video content, along with specialized collections for news, events, and games.

 Crunchyroll 2.0 homefeed